 Read the Rainbow Teen Book Club

 It is essential that all individuals have the opportunity to see themselves represented in the literature they read.
-However, this can be a challenge for queer teens.
-We aim to establish a safe space for the LGBT+ youth and their supporters to congregate and connect over queer literature in a positive way.
-Once a month, we will select a book authored by a queer writer or featuring queer characters.
+However, this can be a challenge for LGBTQ+ teens.
+We aim to establish a safe space for the LGBTQ+ youth and their supporters to congregate and connect over LGBTQ+ literature in a positive way.
+Once a month, we will select a book authored by an LGBTQ+ writer or featuring LGBTQ+ characters.
 We encourage open and respectful dialogue among all of our participants.

 Open to ages 14-18.